kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 #### Story 4: Scale up as usual, do not scale down

-This mode is important when you don’t want to risk scaling down at all.
+This mode is essential when you don’t want to risk scaling down at all.

 Create an HPA with the following parameters:

 - `ScaleDownPercent = 0`
 - `ScaleDownPods = 0`

-i.e. set both constraints to 0, so that the HPA controller would never scale the cluster down
+i.e., set both constraints to 0, so that the HPA controller would never scale the cluster down

 All other parameters are not specified (default values are used)